 The proposed development is on the south side of Hemlock Road, north of Mikinak Road.
 The site is bounded by Moses Tennisco Street on the west and a future French public elementary school on the east.
 There are four private interior lanes, Lane A-D and one parking aisle that is one way with angled parking.
 There are fourteen blocks, consisting of rear lane townhouses and stacked townhouses.
 The stacked townhouses are on the eastern portion of the block that can be accessed by Lane B and have angled parking.
-There are no surface parking lots, rear lane townhouses can access garages through these lanes.
+There is surface parking along Lane D that be accessed from either Lane A or Lane B. Rear lane townhouses can access garages through Lanes A, B and C.

-The central mew running mid-block on Blocks 6-9 provide access to landscaped spaces.
+The central mews running mid-block on Blocks 6-9 provide access to landscaped spaces.
 This is a public mews that connects to Hemlock Rd to the north and Mikinak Road to the south.
 The mews run as the central pedestrian corridors of the interior blocks, are 8.1m wide.
 They accommodate interchanging pedestrian pathways, bioswales, landscaping and central gathering spaces.
 The mews is available to the public and is a connecting element to the greater subdivision.
-The mew connects from Hemlock to Mikinak Road.
+The mews connects from Hemlock to Mikinak Road.
 There are concrete sidewalks running along the interior blocks east to west, with pedestrian crossings across roadways and parking lots.
 Molok garbage disposals are proposed for residents, and landscaping is proposed along all edges of the block with pedestrian sidewalks and bike paths along the north and south routes.
-The total density for Block 24 is 80.1 uph and the total landscaped area is 22%.
+The total density for Block 24 is 77.8 uph and the total landscaped area is 29%.